balaramdevops/python-gitlab/README.md

 - Code supports "GITLAB_SERVER" value with https as well

-# Here is the complete script.
+# Here is the complete script:
-- In the root of the repository, you can find the script "python-gitlab.py"
+- In the root of this repository, you can find the script "python-gitlab.py"